 - Calories: 509

-A high-protein diet is supremely important for bodybuilders as their main aim is to build muscle mass.
-Since proteins contain amino acids, which are the building blocks of muscles, they play a significant role in beefing up.
+A high-protein diet is essential for bodybuilders as they aim to build muscle mass.
+Since proteins contain amino acids, the building blocks of muscles, they play a significant role in beefing up.